-Workplace Health and Safety Queensland (WHSQ) actively enforces the law, prosecuting alleged offenders under the prosecutions framework and actively drawing public attention to individuals and organisations it successfully prosecutes for breaching the legislation.
+Workplace Health and Safety Queensland (WHSQ) actively enforces the law.
+This includes using enforceable undertakings as a compliance and enforcement tool.
+Historically, WHSQ also prosecuted alleged offenders and actively drew public attention to individuals and organisations it successfully prosecuted for breaching the legislation.

 Prosecuting obligation holders aims to provide a powerful deterrent to others.
 It draws attention to the consequences of workplace health and safety violations and the importance of healthy, safer workplaces.